 What Can You Do With This Certification?

-You can use the fact that your company is ISO 9001:2015 certified in your marketing.
+You can use the fact that your company is ISO 9001 registered in your marketing.
 Your management system and its processes have been certified to ISO 9001 so you do want to talk about your successful registration to ISO 9001 just as long as you do not suggest that your products are certified or that you are certified by ISO, which is what ISO certified implies.

 What can’t you do?